hrosspet/Science/Read.md

 	- enables learning with probabilistic synapses (~ mutation in evolution)

 * http://artificial-intuition.com/
-	- intelligence - intuition - highly connected to prediction
+	- intelligence - intuition - highly connected to predict#ion
 	- my thoughts: classical approaches can be used for AN training (fast generation of logically deducted states)

 * https://www.youtube.com/watch?v=AyzOUbkUf3M